oobabooga/text-generation-webui/GPTQ-models-(4-bit-mode).md

-## 4-bit mode

-In 4-bit mode, the LLaMA models are loaded with just 25% of their regular VRAM usage.
+In 4-bit mode, models are loaded with just 25% of their regular VRAM usage.
 So LLaMA-7B fits into a 6GB GPU, and LLaMA-30B fits into a 24GB GPU.

 This is possible thanks to [@qwopqwop200](https://github.com/qwopqwop200/GPTQ-for-LLaMa)'s adaptation of the GPTQ algorithm for LLaMA: https://github.com/qwopqwop200/GPTQ-for-LLaMa